-Unless otherwise indicated, all information contained herein is given as of the date of this Offering Circular.
-Certain figures included in this Offering Circular have been subject to rounding adjustments.
-Accordingly, figures shown for the same category presented in different tables may vary slightly and figures shown as totals in certain tables may not be an arithmetic aggregation of the figures preceding them.
+Certain amounts included in this Offering Circular have been subject to rounding adjustments; accordingly, figures shown as totals in certain tables may not be an arithmetic aggregation of the figures which precede them.

 U.S.\$ are to United States dollars and references to Rupees and Rs. are to the lawful currency of the Islamic Republic of Pakistan.
 Historic amounts translated into Rupees or U.S. dollars have been translated at historic rates of exchange.
 Such translation should not be construed as a representation that the amounts in question have been, could have been or could be converted into U.S. dollars at that or any other rate.
-The spot mid-rate between the Rupee and the U.S.\$ on 30 November 2017 quoted by the State Bank of Pakistan (SBP) was Rupees 105.48 to U.S.\$1.00.
+The spot mid-rate between the Rupee and the U.S.\$ on 30 November 2017 as quoted by the State Bank of Pakistan (SBP) was Rupees 105.48 to U.S.\$1.00.
 References to billions are to thousands of millions.
 References to SDR are to the Special Drawing Right, a unit of account having the meaning ascribed to it from time to time by the Rules and Regulations of the International Monetary Fund (IMF).
 References to any individual period as 2016-17 and so on are references to a fiscal year commencing on 1 July in one year and ending on 30 June in the subsequent year.